 Even though it is technically still legal in Ohio to be fired based on your sexual orientation, employers should not be able to discriminate on the basis of gender.
 Without question, more needs to be done to strengthen LGBTQ workplace protections in Ohio and throughout the United States.
 There are currently large and unacceptable gaps in protection.
 Groups like Equality Ohio are working with legislators to pass a bill to end this discrimination.
 Employers should never discriminate against employees or applicants who may not conform to an employer’s gender stereotypes or who otherwise exhibit gender non-conforming behavior.

 Contact our Columbus LGBTQ Discrimination Attorneys Today to Know your Rights Against Discrimination based on Sexual Orientation or Gender Identity

 At Coffman Legal, our Columbus employment law attorneys have the skills and legal knowledge needed to handle the full range of LGBTQ discrimination cases.
 If you believe you have experienced LGBTQ discrimination based on your sexual orientation or gender identity at work, we are here to help.

-While additional legal reforms are needed to protect LGBTQ workers, there are steps that can be taken under the current state and federal laws.
-You may have a gender discrimination or sexual harassment claim.
+LGBTQ workers are now protected from discrimination based on their sexual orientation or gender identity under federal law (Title VII).
+If you have experienced discrimination because of your sexual orientation or gender identity, you may have a gender discrimination or sexual harassment claim.
 We will review your case and explain your rights to you.
 To schedule a free, fully private legal consultation, please do not hesitate to contact our law firm at 614-949-1181.